- The History of Scheduling

 Other related sections of the PMKI:

-The science of ‘scheduling’ as defined by Critical Path Analysis (CPA) has its origins in 1956/57 Kelly and Walker started developing the algorithms that became the ‘Activity-on-Arrow’ or ADM methodology for DuPont.
+The science of ‘scheduling’ as defined by Critical Path Analysis (CPA) has its origins in 1956/57 when Kelly and Walker started developing the algorithms that became the ‘Activity-on-Arrow’ or ADM approach to CPM for DuPont.
 The program they developed was trialed on plant shutdowns in 1957 and the first paper on critical path scheduling was published in 1958.
-The PERT system also used ADM and was developed at around the same time but lagged CPM by 6 to 12 months (although the term ‘critical path’ was invented by the PERT team).
+The PERT system also used the ADM notation, and was developed at around the same time but lagged CPM by 6 to 12 months (although the term ‘critical path’ was invented by the PERT team).
 Later the Precedence (PDM) methodology was published by Dr. John Fondahl in 1961 as a ‘non-computer’ alternative to CPM.
 Arguably, the evolution of modern project management is a direct consequence of the need to make effective use of the data generated by the schedulers in an attempt to manage and control the critical path [see: The Origins of Modern Project Management].

 The evolution of scheduling closely tracked the development of computers.
 The initial systems were complex mainframe behemoths, typically taking a new scheduler many months to learn to use.
 These systems migrated to the ‘mini computers’ of the 1970s and 80s but remained expensive thereby encouraging the widespread use of manual scheduling techniques, with only the larger (or more sophisticated) organizations being able to afford a central scheduling office and the supporting computer systems.
 The advent of the ‘micro computer’ (ie, personal computer, or PC) changed scheduling for ever.
 Some of the first commercial software for this class of computer was developed by Micro Planning Services in the UK running on an Apple II.
 Micro Planner v1.0 was released in 1980 after 14 months development [see more on the history of Micro Planner].